Summer Science Beach Camp

 About

 Summer Science Beach Camp includes ocean themed games, activities, and crafts.
-Campers take part in hands-on marine science, beach exploration, and other hands-on STEM activities.
-The program also includes family-friendly fun led by Summer Camp Counselors who help guide these activities for young learners.
+Camp days feature hands-on marine science, beach exploration, and STEM activities.

 • Ages: 4–10 years old